-- (1) The supervision, training, and promotion of early-career scientists are core tasks of TU Dresden. - (2) The rules of good scientific practice shall be communicated in particular by the supervisors in such a way that they are internalized as a basic ethical principle. - (3) It must be ensured that there are contact persons in each teaching and research unit who are able to communicate the principles for ensuring good scientific practice.
+- (1) The supervision, training, and promotion of early-career scientists are core tasks of TU Dresden. - (2) When teaching the rules of good scientific practice, for which the University Executive Board is responsible according to § 2 para.
+1, the supervisors in particular shall ensure that they are internalized as a basic ethical principle. - (3) It must be ensured that there are contact persons in each teaching and research unit who are able to communicate the principles for ensuring good scientific practice.
 Corresponding training courses are offered at TU Dresden. - (4) Good supervision involves a balance between support and encouragement of scientific independence.
-The supervisory tasks also include appropriate career support as well as support for the independent scientific profiling of the early-career scientist, for example, by enabling him or her to participate in scientific events and to take advantage of offers from the Graduate Academy as well as in publication activities. - (5) The supervision of doctoral candidates at TU Dresden is to be organized as follows: - 1stln addition to the main supervisor, at least one other experienced scientist is to be provided as part of a supervisory team.
-Both should be university lecturers.
-One of them may also be a scientist with advanced qualifications, equivalent to a habilitation, for example, an extraordinary professor with membership rights, a Privatdozent (a lecturer with a teaching load of at least 2 hours per semester), or a TU Dresden Young Investigator.
+The supervisory tasks also include appropriate career support as well as support for the independent scientific profiling of the early-career scientist, for example, by enabling them to participate in scientific events and to take advantage of offers from the Graduate Academy as well as in publication activities.

+- (5) The supervision of doctoral candidates at TU Dresden is to be organized as follows: - In addition to the primary supervisor, at least one other experienced researcher shall be provided as part of a supervisory team.
+Both are to be higher education lecturers.
+One of them can also be a researcher with qualifications equivalent to a habilitation, for example an associate professor with membership rights, a Privatdozent or a TUD Young Investigator.
 In addition, other experts can be involved in the supervision in an advisory capacity. - 2nd The supervisory teams meet with the doctoral candidate at least once a year to discuss the work progress and make recommendations. - 3rd The form and scope of supervision are to be determined at the beginning of the doctoral project in the form of a supervision agreement with the doctoral candidate.
-In addition, the application for acceptance of the doctoral candidate must be submitted to the faculty at the beginning of the project.

-- 4th The completion of the doctorate within a reasonable period of time is encouraged by the supervisors. - (6) The dissertation must be assessed by at least one external, full-time assessor from outside TU Dresden, who was not involved in the supervision of the dissertation and does not work in the same institute as the main supervisor. - (7) The respective doctoral regulations govern the supervision of doctoral projects.
+In addition, the application for acceptance of the doctoral candidate must be submitted to the faculty at the beginning of the project. - 4th The completion of the doctorate within a reasonable period of time is encouraged by the supervisors. - (6) The dissertation must be assessed by at least one external, full-time assessor from outside TU Dresden, who was not involved in the supervision of the dissertation and does not work in the same institute as the main supervisor. - (7) The respective doctoral regulations govern the supervision of doctoral projects.